Is this email spam? Start the year as you mean to go on – don’t fall victim to email scammers

 Legitimate companies and banks will never ask for personal credentials via email, such as bank details, National Insurance number, memorable information, passwords or PIN.
 Always err on the side of caution, regardless of who appears to be asking for it.
 There have been cases where scammers have emailed accounts departments pretending to be the director at the same company to authorise payments.
-Contact the sender by phone before offering any personal information, or acting on any instructions.
+Contact the sender by phone (or even better face-to-face, see deepfake article!) before offering any personal information, or acting on any instructions.

 Informing you of a change of banking details